suraj976-droid/nested-msssql-react/README.md

     .input('address', address)
     .query(customerLocationSQL);

-    //insert into awt_uniqueproductmaster using insertedCustomerId as customer_id
+    //insert into complaint_ticket here we can directl insert Customer_id using cust_id for existing customer value or can use insertId

     const checkResult = await pool.request().query(`
       SELECT COUNT(*) AS count FROM complaint_ticket WHERE deleted = 0`);